AdaCore/spark2014/docs/ug/alfa.rst

 On this code, GNATprove outputs the following information in file p.alfa::

-    -p__set p.adb:2
+    -+ p__set p.adb:2 (access)
-    -p__p0__get p.adb:10
+    -+ p__p0__get p.adb:10 (access)
-    +p__p0__p1 p.adb:15
+    ++ p__p0__p1 p.adb:15
-    +p__p0 p.adb:7
+    -+ p__p0 p.ads:3 (access)

-The first character denotes whether the subprogram is fully in Alfa (+) or not (-).
+The first character denotes whether the subprogram body is fully in Alfa (+), not in Alfa (-) or not yet implemented in Alfa (*).
+The second character follows the same categories for the subprogram spec.
 The name that follows is a unique name for the subprogram.
 The location of the subprogram is given next with its file and line.
-Subprograms not fully in Alfa may be followed by a set of features not yet implemented in parentheses, whose implementation would make the subprogram in Alfa.
+Subprograms not in Alfa may be followed by a set of features used that make it not Alfa, given in parentheses.
+Subprograms not in Alfa or not yet implemented in Alfa may be followed by a set of features not yet implemented, given in brackets, whose implementation would make the subprogram in Alfa.

 In the example above, P.Set and P.P0.Get are both partially in Alfa only because their bodies both contain pointer dereferences.
 P.P0.P1 is fully in Alfa.
-Since P.Set is partially in Alfa and P.P0.P1 is fully in Alfa, P.P0 is fully in Alfa.
+Since P.Set is partially in Alfa and defined as a local subprogram of P.P0, P.P0 is partially in Alfa.

 The purpose of the additional information on features not yet implemented is to allow users to experiment and see which features are more beneficial in their